Scenery Reconstruction on Finite Abelian Groups: Introduction

-When a step distribution $\rw$ is rational (i.e., $\rw(k)$ is rational for all $k$) then it can be viewed as a uniform distribution over a multiset $\Gamma$.
 Using this representation we make the following definition: \begin{definition} The {\em drift} of a random walk on $\Z_n$ with step distribution uniform over the multiset $\Gamma$ is $D(\Gamma) = \sum_{k \in \Gamma} k$ (with addition in $\Z_n$). \end{definition} We show that a walk with non-zero drift is reconstructive on prime-length cycles. \begin{theorem} Suppose $n$ is prime and greater than 5, and suppose $v(t)$ is a random walk over $\Z_n$, with step distribution uniform over the multiset $\Gamma$.
 Then if $D(\Gamma) \neq 0$ then $v(t)$ is reconstructive. \end{theorem}

 We show that any fixed, bounded rational random walk on a large enough prime cycle is either symmetric or reconstructive.
 Symmetric random walks are those for which $\rw(k)=\rw(-k)$ for all $k$.
 They are not reconstructive because they cannot distinguish between $f(k)$ and $f(-k)$.